I Tried SKIMS Best-Selling Line & Found My Holy Grail Bodysuit

 Size Worn: 3X in both

 As far as "barely there feeling" underwear goes, SKIMS takes the cake.
-I have thicker thighs that feel constricted in the leg openings of many pieces of underwear I’ve tried over the years.
+I have thicker thighs that feel constricted in the leg openings of many pairs of underwear I’ve tried over the years.
 That didn’t happen with these.
 The material gracefully stretched over my legs and felt as light as a feather to the touch.
 I prefer a fuller coverage brief typically, so I opted for that here.

 Size Worn: 3X in both

 As far as "barely there feeling" underwear goes, SKIMS takes the cake.
-I have thicker thighs that feel constricted in the leg openings of many pieces of underwear I’ve tried over the years.
+I have thicker thighs that feel constricted in the leg openings of many pairs of underwear I’ve tried over the years.
 That didn’t happen with these.
 The material gracefully stretched over my legs and felt as light as a feather to the touch.
 I prefer a fuller coverage brief typically, so I opted for that here.

 From the reviews on the Skims website, I thought the crossover bralette might not fit, and I’d need a size up.
 However, the 3X fit perfectly well.
 As someone with DDD cups, I’m always worried that whatever bra I wear won’t cover my nipples properly, but I was pleasantly surprised.
 It’s very cute and felt supportive sans underwire.
-Like with most pieces in the collection, both come in eight nude shades, a true black, and a variety of fun seasonal options.
+Like with most of the collection, both pieces come in eight nude shades, a true black, and a variety of fun seasonal options.

 Shop SKIMS Bralettes